 Selected: The Gravitational Universe

-The Gravitational Universe will be one of the two science themes to be explored by ESA's next two Large (L-class) missions – this was decided today by ESA's Science Programme Committee (SPC).
-The suggested mission to probe the Gravitational Universe is the evolved Laser Interferometer Space Antenna (eLISA).
+The Gravitational Universe will be one of the two science themes to be explored by ESA's next two Large (L-class) missions – this was decided by ESA's Science Programme Committee (SPC).
+The suggested mission to probe the Gravitational Universe is the evolved Laser Interferometer Space Antenna (LISA).

 The observation of gravitational waves in space will provide powerful insight into the fundamentals of gravity, and into Einstein's theory that predicted the waves in 1916.
 A gravitational wave observatory in space will open up hidden chapters in the history of the Universe by listening to the waves made by the earliest black holes, by thousands of binary stars, and possibly by the Big Bang itself.
 By seeing how the waves from early black holes are stretched out as they move toward us through the expanding Universe, the observatory will even study the mysterious dark energy.